So, you want to launch cybersecurity awareness training in your workplace.

 Reducing time to deal with cyber incidents.

-How much downtime has your company experienced due to a cyber attack?
-How much time/money has your IT team spent to replace compromised devices?
+How much time/money has your IT team experienced due to a cyber attack, or spent replacing compromised devices?
 How many of those incidents were preventable if employees had training?

 Improving phishing metrics.